Clinical Focus | Dr Ishendra Bapoo | Chinese Medicine & Acupuncture

 How treatment is structured

-When symptoms have been present for months or years, the body usually needs regulation first, then repair, then consolidation.
-This is why short-term relief sometimes fades if the deeper drivers were not addressed in the right order.
+When symptoms have been present for months or years, the body usually requires regulation first, then repair, then consolidation.
+This is why short-term relief often fades when the deeper drivers were not addressed in the right order.

 1